Rickeddy-7/Porfolio/README.md

 - 👋 Hi, I’m @Rickeddy-7.
 Im a 22 year old self-taught developer from South Africa and honestly I never really imagined myself in the tech space, let alone coding!
-I have, however, always been intrigued by technologies and how they work to simpliy our everyday lives.
+I have, however, always been intrigued by technology and how it works to simplify our everyday lives.

 - 👀 I’m interested in full stack development and AI.